A Mathematician's Apology: Critiques

 Hardy's opinions were heavily influenced by the academic culture of the universities of Cambridge and Oxford between World War I and World War II.

 Some of Hardy's examples seem unfortunate in retrospect.
 For example, he writes, "No one has yet discovered any warlike purpose to be served by the theory of numbers or relativity, and it seems unlikely that anyone will do so for many years."
-Since then number theory was used to crack German Enigma codes and much later, figure prominently in public-key cryptography.
+Since then, number theory was used to crack German Enigma codes, and much later figured prominently in public-key cryptography; furthermore, the interconvertibility of mass and energy predicted by special relativity forms the physical basis for nuclear weapons.

-The applicability of a mathematical concept is not the reason that Hardy considered applied mathematics somehow inferior to pure mathematics, though; it is the simplicity and prosiness that belong to applied mathematics that led him to describe them as he did.
-He considers that Rolle's theorem, for example, cannot be compared to the elegance and preeminence of the mathematics produced by Évariste Galois and other pure mathematicians, although it is of some importance for calculus.
+Applicability itself is not the reason that Hardy considered applied mathematics inferior to pure mathematics; it is the simplicity and vulgarity that belong to applied mathematics that led him to describe it as he did.
+He considered that Rolle's theorem, for example, cannot be compared to the elegance and preeminence of the mathematics produced by Évariste Galois and other pure mathematicians, although it is of some importance for calculus.